Phils0/CifParser/README.md

 # CifParser
-A .Net Core Library to parse a CIF formatted UK rail timetable
+A .Net Standard 2.0 Library to parse a CIF formatted UK rail timetable

 ## How do I read a CIF file?